SOURCES YOU CAN TRUST

 Doug Casey on the Continuance of the Greater Depression and the Brighter Prospects for Gold

-The Daily Bell is pleased to present an exclusive interview with Doug Casey (left).
+The Daily Bell is pleased to present this exclusive interview with Doug Casey

-Introduction: Doug Casey has appeared on hundreds of radio and TV shows, and has been the subject of articles in People, US, Time, Forbes, The Washington Post and numerous other publications.
-For nearly three decades, Doug Casey and his team have been correctly predicting major budding trends in the overall economy and commodity markets.
+Introduction: Doug Casey has appeared on hundreds of radio and TV shows and has been the subject of articles in People, US, Time, Forbes, The Washington Post and numerous other publications.
+His books include The International Man, Crisis Investing (17 weeks at #1 on the New York Times Bestseller list), Strategic Investing (seven weeks on the NYT list) and, most recently Totally Incorrect.
+He's the Chairman of Casey Research (caseyresearch.com), which publishes about two dozen newsletters and numerous special reports.
+Doug Casey, who's travelled to over 175 countries, and his team have been correctly predicting major budding trends in the overall economy and commodity markets for over three decades.

 Daily Bell: Welcome, Doug.
 Let's jump right in.
 Are you still convinced we are heading into a "Greater Depression"?